 OED grant coordinators are assigned by MDOT region.
 They are available to assist applicants by providing information on the program and guidance on how to best develop a competitive application.
-If OED programs don't fit the community's need, grant coordinators use their extensive connections with other state agencies to help find the right resource.
+If OED programs do not fit the community's need, grant coordinators use their extensive connections with other state agencies to help find the right resource.

-For further information about OED programs, contact the OED at 517-335-1069 or look online at www.Michigan.gov/OED.
+For further information about OED programs, contact the OED at 517-335-1069 or www.Michigan.gov/OED.